burst-apps-team/burst-wiki/burst-support-for-erc20-tokens.md

 **balanceOf**

-To get the account balance of another account with a given address, invoke the getAccountAssets API and provide the BURST address as the `account` parameter and the asset id as the `asset` parameter.
+To get the account balance of another account with a given address, invoke the [getAssetAccounts](the-burst-api-get-asset-accounts.md) API and provide the BURST address as the `account` parameter and the asset id as the `asset` parameter.

 Here is an [example](the-burst-api-examples-get-asset-accounts.md).